FranzZemen/bsh-jasker/README.md

 ## JaskerNextDecision Class API

   - JaskerNextDecision determines the next state(s) at a given state.
 The Jasker client needs to subclass from JaskerNextDecision.
-Currently it must execute synchronously.

 ### JaskerNextDecision()